 If you would like to set up an appointment, you may stop by our office, call (434) 395-2409 or email firstname.lastname@example.org.

-Director, Licensed Clinical Psychologist
+Dean of Well-Being, Licensed Clinical Psychologist

 I'm glad you are checking out the CAPS website and hope you find the information you are looking for to help you or your friend make a healthy next step.
 I am a licensed clinical psychologist and serve as the Director of CAPS.
 I earned my doctorate in clinical psychology from Indiana University of Pennsylvania and I spent my internship year at the University of Pittsburgh Counseling Center.
 In 1995, I relocated from Pittsburgh to Farmville to join the Longwood community.